 Any new conversation or conversation that has been revived from a closed state (marked inactive).
 A conversation segment can close if any of these conditions are met:

 2. The conversation segment time period reaches 6 months.

 This logic applies to all conversations (e.g. open, snoozed, archived).

 1. New message (inbound or outbound), assign, reopen.

 2. Non-message activities such as comments, tags, mentions, etc.

 Conversation segments is not a specific term that appears in analytics reports, but is used to measure many of the metrics.
 Wherever Conversations are referenced, we are actually analyzing conversation segments.

-You can specify an inactivity time for each inbox, which will determine long it takes for segments in that inbox to become inactive.
-Set an inactivity time by clicking into Settings, then Inboxes, click the inbox, then go into the Settings sub-menu for the inbox, and adjust the Conversations become inactive after option.
+You can specify an inactivity time for each inbox, which will determine how long it takes for segments in that inbox to become inactive.
+Set an inactivity time by clicking into your company or individual settings, then Inboxes, click the inbox, then go into the Settings sub-menu for the inbox, and adjust the Close conversation segment if inactive for option.